 because religion was the well-oiled machine of our bodies.

 Because I cannot imagine anything more breakable than if I stay.

-Etymology of a Middle Name
+a Middle Name

 After Airea D Matthews

 Rose— of Latin origin, rosa, meaning fragrant flower,

 meaning my mother bloomed with me until I came out,

 pink & right for the world, the last precious baby